holgerbrandl/kalasim/docs/userguide/docs/resource.md

 There are two of types resources:

-* *Standard resources*, where each claim is associated with a component (the claimer).
+* [*Regular resources*](#regular-resources), where each claim is associated with a component (the claimer).
 It is not necessary that the claimed quantities are integer.
 * [*Depletable resources*](#depletable-resources), where only the claimed quantity is registered.
 This is most useful for dealing with levels, lengths, etc.

 <!-- todo consider to add a dedicated container type instead of anonymous resources https://simpy.readthedocs.io/en/latest/topical_guides/resources.html#containers-->

+## Regular Resources

-Resources are declared with:
+Regular resources are declared with:

 ```kotlin
 val clerks = Resource("clerks", capacity=3)
 ```

 Any [component](component.md) can `request` from a resource in its [process method](component.md#creation-of-a-component).
-The user must not use `request` outside of a component's  process definition.
+The user must not use [`request`](component.md#request) outside of a component's  process definition.

 `request` has the effect that the component will check whether the requested quantity from a resource is available.
 It is possible to check for multiple availability of a certain quantity from several resources.

-Resources have a [queue](collections.md#queue) `requesters` containing all components trying to claim from the resource.
-In addition, there is a queue `claimers` containing all components claiming from the resource (not for anonymous resources).
-Both queues must not be modified but str useful for analysis.
+Regular resources have a [queue](collections.md#queue) called `requesters` containing all components trying to claim from the resource.
+In addition, there is a queue `claimers` containing all components claiming from the resource.
+Both queues can not be modified but very useful for analysis.

 Notes